Stay in the Loop

 The trouble with legends

 They were impressed.
-They were even more impressed the next morning, when I read the book again.
-In fact, they were so delighted that they got in touch with Glenn Doman, inventor of the kit, and he was so tickled that he booked an appearance for me on a nationally televised talk show.
+They were even more impressed the next morning when I read the book again.
+In fact, they were so delighted that they got in touch with Doman, inventor of the kit, and he was so tickled that he booked an appearance for me on a nationally televised talk show.

 Which means that by the time I started second grade, I was already known as “the girl who learned to read when she was three.”
 This distinction did not do wonders for my playground rep. What’s more, it changed how I thought about myself.
-If I was The Girl Who Couldn’t Stop Reading, I couldn’t also be the girl who ran the 50-yard dash with glee, or the girl who hung upside-down by her knees from the monkey bars, or even the girl who was brave enough to raise her hand in class.
+If I was the Girl Who Couldn’t Stop Reading, I couldn’t also be the girl who ran the 50-yard dash with glee, or the girl who hung upside-down by her knees from the monkey bars, or even the girl who was brave enough to raise her hand in class.

 That’s the trouble with legends.
 They make their characters larger than life, but they also limit them.
 They tell a story, but it’s never the whole story.